Xavier Brewer

 Xavier Brewer (born January 25, 1990) is an American football coach and former cornerback who is currently a defensive analyst at the University of Oklahoma.
 He was previously a graduate assistant at Clemson University, and cornerbacks coach at the University of Louisiana at Monroe.
-He also played college football at Clemson before going on to sign with the Dallas Cowboys of the National Football League (NFL) as a undrafted free agent in 2013.
+He also played college football at Clemson before going on to sign with the Dallas Cowboys of the National Football League (NFL) as an undrafted free agent in 2013.
 He also spent time with the Jacksonville Sharks of the Arena Football League (AFL).

 College career

 Initially interested in schools like Florida, Miami (FL), and Georgia, Brewer committed to play college football at Clemson after being convinced to visit the campus by then-recruiting coordinator Dabo Swinney and liking it.

 After redshirting his true freshman season, Brewer spent his redshirt freshman season as a reserve cornerback and special teams player.
 In his sophomore year, he was named the starting nickelback when the defense was in nickel defense.
 By the conclusion of his playing career, he was a team co-captain and compiled 193 tackles throughout his career.